ArmoredColony/ARMORED-Toolkit/README.md

 ## I only care about X script, can I take it?
 Sure!

 Inside the Armored-Toolkit ZIP folder there's a sub-folder called **Operators**.
-Everything there is self contained so you can easily extract individual scripts that interest you.
-If you already installed the add-on, you can also click the 'Operators Folder' to open that directory.
+Everything there is self contained so you can easily extract any individual scripts that interest you.
+If you already installed the add-on, you can also click the 'Operators Folder' which takes you to the same directory.

 Learn from them, put them in your own add-on, whatever!